 Damaged teeth, no matter where they are located in your mouth, need to be repaired.
 The biggest difference in repairing teeth at the front of the mouth versus those near the back is that the front teeth are much more visible.
 They’re typically one of the very first things that people notice.
-At Fern Creek Dentistry, we can repair damaged front teeth and improve your smile with anterior crowns.
+At Fern Creek Dentistry, we can repair damaged front teeth and improve your smile with porcelain crowns.

 Crowns for Front Teeth

-We provide several options when it comes to crowns.
+We provide several options when it comes to dental crowns.
 Some of these options are made to not only restore damaged teeth but to improve their appearance and your smile as well.
-Crowns that can achieve both of these goals include resin crowns, porcelain fused to metal crowns, or crowns that are made entirely from ceramic or porcelain.
+Dental crowns that can achieve both of these goals include resin crowns, porcelain fused to metal crowns, or crowns that are made entirely from ceramic or porcelain.
 These crowns are made to look just like the rest of your natural teeth, meaning that no one will be able to tell the difference between the restorations and the rest of the teeth in your mouth.

 Crowns Vs Veneers

-Crowns and veneers are both treatments used to address cosmetic imperfections in your front teeth.
+Dental crowns and dental veneers are both treatments used to address cosmetic imperfections in your front teeth.
 Some may be confused as to what type of treatment they need when it comes to addressing damaged teeth.
 They both provide a perfectly natural appearance.
 Both require the removal of a portion of tooth enamel and generally need two appointments for placement.
 The biggest difference between the two is what they treat.
 Veneers are used solely to treat cosmetic issues while crowns restore the health, functionality, and appearance of affected teeth.

 What Type of Crown is Best for the Front Teeth?